virtualconnekt/Aptick/sdk/README.md

-# @aptick/sdk
+# aptick-sdk

+## NOTE:This is For Testing purpose Only
-The official JavaScript/TypeScript SDK for Aptick - a decentralized billing system built on the Aptos blockchain.
+This Is The official JavaScript/TypeScript SDK for Aptick - a decentralized billing system built on the Aptos blockchain.

 ## Features